 - Following catheterisation for retention of urine - Samples must be obtained from the self-sealing sampling port of the drainage tubing.
 Never collect a sample of urine from the drainage bag as this does not represent the bacteria in the bladder and could lead to over prescribing of antibiotics - Never disconnect the closed system to obtain a urine specimen - Before taking the sample, clean the sampling port with a wipe containing 70% alcohol and allow to dry.
 Use a sterile syringe to access the sampling port and obtain specimen - Transfer the specimen into a sterile 30 ml universal container containing boric acid preservative (red top) which prevents bacteria from multiplying in the container.
 If the sample is less than 5 ml, a white top universal container must be used as the preservative in the red topped bottle will be too potent for a urine sample of less than 5 ml and may kill off any microorganisms - Wipe the sampling port again with a wipe containing 70% alcohol and allow to dry - Dispose of the empty syringe as infectious waste - Label the specimen container and complete the specimen request form, including details of the type of specimen, clinical details, any antibiotic treatment and symptoms.
-Refer to section 8 - The specimen must be sent to the laboratory as soon as possible or placed in a 'specimen only' fridge at 4°C until collection, which must be within 24 hours
+Refer to Section 8 - The specimen must be sent to the laboratory as soon as possible.
+If delivery is delayed, the specimen may need to be placed in a 'specimen only' fridge.
+Your local Microbiology Department will advise